Man in custody following SWAT callout in southeast Austin

 AUSTIN, Texas — A man is in custody Friday night following a SWAT callout in southeast Austin.

-According to the Austin Police Department, the incident started when officials served a felony warrant at an apartment complex around 6936 E. Ben White Boulevard on Friday afternoon.
+According to the Austin Police Department, the incident started when officials served a felony warrant at an apartment complex around 6936 E. Ben White Blvd. on Friday afternoon.

-Officials were serving a felony warrant in an arson case around 4 p.m when they saw the man on the balcony of his apartment residence.
+Officials were serving a felony warrant in an arson case at around 4 p.m. when they saw the man on the balcony of his apartment residence.
 He then went back inside.

 No one was injured and the man has not been identified.